ThumbWhere/ThumbWhere-Drupal7-Module/README.md

 Before you can begin, you must sign up for each service you want to use.

-To sign up for a service:
+To sign up for a service!:

 (You can't currently sign up - we are in closed trials - but the signing process will be something like this)